Dehydrating food is a great way to preserve it for future weeks, months – perhaps years, depending on what exactly you’re preserving…

 Avocados are delicious, and they’re also jam-packed with nutrients.
 That’s why so many people love them, after all!

-Unfortunately, avocados don’t hold up well in the dehydrator.
-They are incredibly high in fat – which is unusual for a fruit or vegetable – and drying avocados will not only produce a final product that is leathery and poor-tasting, but it will also spoil very quickly.
+Unfortunately, avocados should not be dehydrated because they’re very high in fat and don’t hold up well.
+The high-fat content is unusual for a fruit or vegetable – and drying them will not only produce a final product that is leathery and poor-tasting, but it will also spoil very quickly.